saira-singlifeph/zip-park/README.md

     }
 ]'
 ```
-Alternatively, you can use the Postman collection for API Testing available [here](https://github.com/saira-singlifeph/zip-park/blob/main/Zip%20Parking%20System.postman_collection.json).
+Alternatively, you can use the Postman collections and environment for API Testing available [here](https://github.com/saira-singlifeph/zip-park/tree/main/Postman%20Collection).

 ## Usage